Log Swiftlet

 Features

-Log File Management and Rotation
+Configurable Log File Names and Locations

 Configuration Example: